lore/lore/packages/lore-hook-router/README.md

 ### Purpose

-A hook for generating files for a Lore project.
+A hook for generating the routes for React Router and specifying the type of history that should be used (hash or browser).